Jerr279/Password-manager/README.md

 2. Build the project using Visual Studio or your preferred IDE.

 Option 2:
-1.Download the .msi installer from latest release.
+1. Download the .msi installer from latest release.
-2.Walk trough the installer.
+2. Walk trough the installer.

 3. Run the application.
 4. Start managing your passwords securely!